sage-code/maj/README.md

 # Maj

-Maj is an artificial language for chat:
+Imagine a happy world, where everyone can speack with everyone else:

 **Goals:**
 ------------------------------------------------------------------------------------------------

+Maj is an artificial language for chat:

 1. Articulated;
 2. Accesible;
 3. Logical;